lastephey/gpaw-docker/README.md

 You can name and tag the container however you like.

-The Dockerfile requires the siteconfig.py file to be alongside the Dockerfile at build time.
-It copies this file into the container and uses it to make configuration adjustments.
+The `Dockerfile` requires the `siteconfig.py` file to be alongside the `Dockerfile` at build time.
+It copies this file into the container and uses it to make sure GPAW can find all the libraries it needs.

 If you make edits, you'll want to push the container to dockerhub and pull it onto Cori.
 It's somewhat large so it may take a while to push (1-2 hours